cnio-bu/clonucopya/README.md

 Once the workflow has been downloaded, and the conda enviroment is ready, the parameters must be set.

 * sampleshet: there is a samplesheet_template.csv available at config directory.
-(The path to the samplesheet must be set in the config.yaml).
+The path to the samplesheet must be set in the config.yaml.
 * config.yaml: there is a config_template.yaml available at config directory.
 Please change the name to config.yaml or use the name you desire at workflow/Snakefile.

 > Generate your own seed for config.yaml.
 Manually chosen seeds may be too low-complexity and more stochastically dependent.
-Further, pseudorandom number generators from standard libraries of software like numpy in python (used in Pyclone-VI and Phyclone),often do not meet quality checks for randomness.
+Further, pseudorandom number generators from standard libraries of software like numpy in python (used in Pyclone-VI and Phyclone), often do not meet quality checks for randomness.
 To minimize seed bias, we instead recommend using the terminal to read four bytes from the operating system (/dev/random) to generate unpredictable 32-bit random seed values.
 For example, it can be easily generated on linux with this command `head -c 4 /dev/urandom | od -An -tu4`.

 ### Run Clonucopya